 - There are no changes to the loan amount and you don’t borrow any extra on this loan.

 - You don’t make any additional lump sum repayments or increase your regular repayments above the standard repayments (but you could choose to do this to reduce the term and interest charges, if your loan allows).

 - You make all your repayments in full and on time.

 - The interest rate remains the same for the term of your home loan.
 Note that in reality, interest rates are likely to change over time.

 - The interest on your home loan is calculated daily and charged fortnightly, over the term of your loan.

 - Your repayment amounts are calculated on a “principal and interest” basis for the term of the loan.

 - Actual amounts may vary slightly due to rounding.

 If you want to apply for a home loan, you’ll need to complete a full application and provide more information to us about you and the property you intend to buy, and any home loans you have with other providers that you’ll continue to repay.

 All home loans are subject to our lending criteria (including minimum equity requirements), terms and fees.
 Interest rates are subject to change.
-An establishment fee of up to $400 may apply for personal lending (the fee may be different for non- personal lending).
+An establishment fee of up to $150 may apply.